 Investing in a CRM can help you streamline your day and improve your customer relationships.
 Let’s look at a few ways to do that.

 1. Replaces spreadsheets

-Hubspot reported 32% of respondents spend 31-60 minutes on data entry or manual tasks.
+According to a study of small businesses, 32% of respondents said they spend 31-60 minutes on data entry or manual tasks.
 19% spend 61-120 minutes.
 That’s up to two hours per day!
-If you’re going to spend this much time on data entry, you should be confident you’re entering this information in a way to maximize it.
+If you’re going to spend this much time on data entry, you should be confident you’re able to make the most of that data.

 There are many reasons why a spreadsheet isn’t a replacement for a CRM.
 Yes, both require the manual task of inputting data.
 But the payoff of inputting your data into a CRM is much higher than a one-dimensional spreadsheet.

 It’s likely your spreadsheet doesn’t include all your client meeting notes, correspondence, call logs, and more.
 Your spreadsheet also won’t list the interactions you’ve had with customers in chronological order, or help you develop standardized processes.